FAQ Undergraduate

 Transferring to BME

-Will transfer students applying to the Bachelor of Applied Science program be considered for second year placement in BME?
+Will transfer students applying to the Bachelor of Applied Science program be considered for priority program placement in BME?

 Students who are applying to the BASc program (Vancouver campus)

-, and are admitted to second year, will be considered for BME through the 2nd Year Placement process.
+, and are admitted to second year, will be considered for BME through the Program Placement Preference Form.
 Placement in BME or another engineering program is not guaranteed.
 Placement is based on the available seats in the program, competitive average and a personal statement.

 Transfer students who receive a placement in BME may be deficient in the first-year requirements.
 They will be required to meet with a program advisor to ensure pre-requisites for second year courses in BME are met.
 For more information, please visit our website.